Assimilater/Java-Tetris/README.txt

 Also my code's on GitHub.
 How cool is that?
 Instead of unzipping this you could have cloned it from GitHub with IntelliJ! https://github.com/Assimilater/Java-Tetris/

+Oh and, did I mention I compiled it into a jar?
+You can give it to your friends!